-If one of your New Year's Resolutions was to quit smoking, we hope that you’re still keeping at it.
+If one of your 13 New Year’s’ Resolutions for Your Teeth, we hope that you’re still keeping at it.
 But if you find yourself faltering, here’s another reason why you should stick to your goal: smoking could be causing cavities in those around you.

 Risk Factors for Cavities

 Although we have long suspected that secondhand smoke could contribute to cavities, we haven’t been able to make a conclusive link.
 However, a new study from Japan focused on early childhood cavities gives us strong evidence.
 The study looked at the dental records of more than 31,000 toddlers, who were first given an exam at around the age of 18 months.
 The children were then given a follow-up exam at around three years, an average of about 21 months later.
 Researchers correlated this data with lifestyle surveys given to the parents and attempted to determine what factors led to higher risk for cavities.
 The factors that had a positive association for cavity risk included: